mmisty/cypress-redirect-browser-log/README-pack.md

   });
 });

-// or specify only event you want to see redirectLog(on, config, ['excpetion', 'error', 'log', 'warn']);
+// or specify only events you want to see redirectLog(on, config, ['excpetion', 'error', 'log', 'warn']);
 ```